pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 m365 cli config set --key showHelpOnFailure --value false
 ```

-We\'re planning to introduce the ability to configure the default output
+We're planning to introduce the ability to configure the default output
 mode next.
-And if there are other things that you\'d like to be able to
+And if there are other things that you'd like to be able to
 configure, please [let us
 know](https://github.com/pnp/cli-microsoft365/issues).